We are reader-supported. When you buy through links on our site, we may earn a commission. Learn more about our review process here.

 This is a very durable and economical option which is easily replaced if lost or stolen.
 This is also a great gift idea for someone with a home bar, as it looks classy and professional.
 Given the economical price, you could even have a few of these on-hand in the event you show up to the party and you need to save the day.

-GITKO offers the Waiter’s Corkscrew.
+HiCoup offers the Waiter’s Corkscrew.
 This is another product with great value for your money.
 The rosewood handle gives the product a little more flair, while offering all of the benefits of the basic stainless steel model.
 It gives a sommelier a touch more class while offering the necessary functionality and durability.
 Sound like something you need?
-Find it here.
+Find it here at Amazon.